AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-channels.md

 Circle provides a three-layer structure, as follows:

 - **Server**: Each server represents one of the communities within Circle.
 Users can search for and join servers by subject/interest.
 They can also create and manage their own servers.
-- **Channel**: A server is organized into topic-based channels, where users can connect with other interested users to talk over specific topics.
+- **Channel**: A server is organized into topic-based channels, where users can connect with other interested users to discuss specific topics.
 A default channel is automatically created during server creation.
-- **Thread**: Threads serve as temporary sub-channels inside an existing channel, to help better organize conversations in a busy channel.
+- **Thread**: Threads serve as sub-channels inside an existing channel, to help better organize conversations in a busy channel.

 Once a server is created, a default channel containing all server members is automatically created to receive system notifications.
 The server owner can then create public or private channels, as desired.
-Note that users can join and leave a server freely; they do not require approval from anyone.
+Note that users can join and leave a server freely without requiring anyone's approval.

 This page shows how to implement channels in Circle using RESTful APIs.
 Before proceeding, ensure that you understand the frequency limit of Chat RESTful API calls described in [Limitations](https://docs.agora.io/en/agora-chat/reference/limitations#call-limit-of-server-sides).